ManApart/word-search-kata/readme.md

 ## TODO

-* WordPositionFinder.examine is ugly, can it be broken out to more methods?
 * Should I move tests for searches to test just that class or keep them at the higher level?

 ## TODO per helpful feedback